 Interest rate risk arises on interest-bearing financial instruments such as bonds.
 The majority of the Pool's financial assets and liabilities are non-interest bearing.
-As a result, the Pool is not subject to a significant amount of interest rate risk due to fluctuations in the prevailing level of market interestrates.
+As a result, the Pool is not subject to a significant amount of interest rate risk due to fluctuations in the prevailing levels of market interest rates.